timcash/timcash/README.md

 1. A * 0 = 0
 1. A + 0 = A
 1. A + -A = 0
 > a machine learning algorim filled in 4 of the above statements, by using the underlying mechamism of these statesments.
-That is increadible.
+That is incredible!

 ## 1e9 & Estimation
 A single page guide to large numbers and estimation